Introduction

 account_id = '1234567890',

-// would be better to get these from form fields
+// would be better to get the access token from a form field

 responseDecoded;